Black Friday Code: DIGEST35

 But to properly confirm an AIG diagnosis, your doctor may order a biopsy of the fundus (top part of the stomach) and possibly of the antrum (bottom part of the stomach)—also known as an antral biopsy.

-Although it’s more invasive than a blood test, the gastric endoscopy is the gold standard for diagnosing AIG.
+Although it’s more invasive than a blood test, the gastric endoscopy is the gold standard for diagnosing AIG 4

 In particular, studies have linked autoimmune diseases with increased intestinal permeability, or leaky gut 11.
-A leaky gut can let foreign substances leak into the bloodstream and cause the immune system to go into overdrive.
+A leaky gut can allow foreign substances to enter the bloodstream and trigger the immune system to go into overdrive.

 This and other evidence suggest that a leaky gut may contribute to the development of autoimmune conditions, including AIG, type-1 diabetes, multiple sclerosis, and Crohn’s disease.

-Whatever autoimmune disease may be lurking, improving the balance of bacteria in the gut to strengthen the intestinal lining may keep autoimmunity at bay.
+Whatever autoimmune disease may be present, improving the balance of gut bacteria to strengthen the intestinal lining may help keep autoimmunity at bay.

 At the clinic, we’ve found that autoimmune gastritis can be well managed with a holistic approach that combines dietary changes and targeted supplements.
-Diet and supplements can be very helpful for balancing gut bacteria, improving gut health, and tackling autoimmune conditions.
+This combination can be very helpful for balancing gut bacteria, improving gut health, and supporting autoimmune conditions.

 Gut-Friendly Diets for Autoimmune Gastritis